RDFLib/rdflib/docs/rdf4j.md

 ## RDF4J Store

 An RDF4J Store connects to a single RDF4J repository.
 If you need to work with multiple repositories, you can create multiple Store instances.
-The RDF4J Store exposes only the subset of repository operations that integrate cleanly with RDFLib’s Graph and Dataset interfaces.
+The RDF4J Store exposes only the subset of repository operations that map directly with RDFLib’s Graph and Dataset interfaces.
 If you need to perform additional operations such as managing repositories, you should use the RDF4J Client instead.

 ### Connecting to an existing repository

-To get started, import the RDF4J Store class, create an instance of it, and pass it to the store parameter when creating a [`Graph`][rdflib.Graph] or [`Dataset`][rdflib.Dataset].
+To get started, import the RDF4J Store class, create an instance of it, and pass it as the store parameter when creating a [`Graph`][rdflib.Graph] or [`Dataset`][rdflib.Dataset].

 The following example connects to a local RDF4J server running on port 7200 and accesses an existing repository with the identifier `my-repository`.